TosbackCgusBridge-Bot/CGUs-versions/Nickjr/Privacy Policy.md

 **A.  Registration Information**:  The information required to register varies by Site, but may include: (a) birth date. (b) gender. (c) country. (d) state. (e) zip code. (f) user name and password. (g) wireless telephone number. (h) email address. and (i) other profile information such as avatar preferences, communications preferences, and interests.
 If the Site either is directed to children under 13 or has actual knowledge that a user is under 13 years old, the child may be asked to provide his or her parent's or guardian's email address.
 For certain countries, visitors or their parents/guardians will receive an activation email and must follow the procedures or otherwise agree to the terms within the activation email within a certain time period to activate the account. accounts not activated within that time period will be deleted.

-Registration information is used to enable visitors to take advantage of site offerings. respond to visitor’s requests for products, services, and information. manage games. serve appropriate material. customize the content you see when you visit the Nickelodeon Sites. and offer visitors special offers and promotions from Nickelodeon Sites and the “Viacom family of companies” (which comprises Viacom International Inc. and its subsidiaries and affiliates), as well as on behalf of selected third parties offering products, programs or services, that we believe may be of interest to you.
+Registration information is used to enable visitors to log into their accounts across different devices and platforms. take advantage of site offerings. respond to visitor’s requests for products, services, and information. send communications to users in connection with their account. manage games. serve appropriate material. customize the content you see when you visit the Nickelodeon Sites. and offer visitors special offers and promotions from Nickelodeon Sites and the “Viacom family of companies” (which comprises Viacom International Inc. and its subsidiaries and affiliates), as well as on behalf of selected third parties offering products, programs or services, that we believe may be of interest to you.

 Certain non-child-directed Sites may offer visitors opportunities to apply for certain programs or other employment, training or internship opportunities.
 In order to submit an application for any one of these opportunities, the applicant may be required to supply other pertinent personal information including, without limitation, full name, postal address, telephone number(s) and email address.
 Additional personal information and other information may be requested during the application process (but may not be required).
 Such submissions are also subject to the policies regarding such respective programs.